-The adoption of the Law was conditioned by the adoption of funded pension schemes in Armenia, which has voluntary and mandatory components.
-The mandatory part had to be effective starting from 2014 and was obligatory for individuals born in/after 1974.
-However, effective from 01 July 2014, the following major changes have been made in the RA Law “On funded pensions”:
+At the same time there is a funded pension scheme in Armenia, which has voluntary and mandatory components.
+The mandatory part became effective starting from 2014 and is mandatory for individuals born in/after 1974.

 The center of a person’s vital interests is the place where a person’s family or economic interests are located.
 Interests of a person shall be deemed, in particular, to be located in the RA, provided the house or apartment where the person’s family resides is therein, or the principal personal or family property, as well as the principal place of implementation of the economic (professional) activity is located therein.

 For residents, taxable income received within or outside the territory of the RA is considered the object of taxation.
 For a non-resident, taxable income received from Armenian sources is considered the object of taxation.

 The Armenian tax legislation places no minimum threshold with respect to when the individuals begin to have tax obligations in the country/jurisdiction.
 Thus, from an Armenian perspective, personal income tax is levied from the first day during which work is performed in Armenia.
 In the case of income received from tax agents, it is taxed at the source of payment.
 For residents receiving income from non-tax agents, income tax is paid annually based on declaration.

 Generally, all types of income (monetary and/or nonmonetary) are subject to personal income tax in Armenia unless specifically exempted.
 In view of this the following categories of income will be treated as taxable: